10 Best Small Towns in Montana

 Pop.
 4,873

 With just 4,873 residents, Glendive ("The Paddlefish Capital of the World") offers 29 recreation sites nearby with a safety score of 8.8/10 and a very affordable cost of living.
 The local graduation rate is 89%.
 Unemployment: 5.2%.
 Main industry: education & healthcare.
 59 homes currently for sale.
-Nestled in Dawson County County at 2,083 feet, it's authentic Montana.
+Nestled in Dawson County at 2,083 feet, it's authentic Montana.

 #6